mobify/mobify-code-style/css/class-naming-conventions/readme.md

 ### When to use their existing selectors

-* Whenever possible — when you're not required to do any of the things above.
-It's faster and easier to use their markup than it is to add our own.
+* When it's fastest, easiest or most efficient to use their markup than it is to add our own.
-* When their markup allows for it.
-For example, if they don't use classes or they don't use them with any consistency, it doesn't make sense to use their selectors.
+* When their markup is too inconsistent, or makes parsing too difficult.
+* When desktop functionality is tightly coupled to desktop's markup structure.
-* When their markup isn't easily changed.
-AJAXed content or content added after a page is loaded is an example of this.
+* When intercepting AJAXed content or content added after a page is too costly, unperformant, or inefficent.

 ### How to use their existing selectors in our components

 This is a list of rules to use when you're using their selectors within our modules section.

 > Remember, it's okay to mix our class naming convention with the desktop selectors.
-If you have to add a class to a subcomponent, use our subcomponent naming scheme and place it in the standard spot in the file.
+If you have to add a class to a sub-component, use our sub-component naming scheme and place it in the standard spot in the file.

 Always wrap the module with our naming scheme